Reflection From the Road

 Meditation and Traveling: finding balance

-In many, if not all aspects of my life, I have always aimed to live as sustainably as possible.
-But aeroplane and bus travel does leave a massive footprint behind, so it has always been difficult for me to make the best decision in regards to my transportation.
+In many, if not all aspects of my life, I’ve always aimed to live as sustainably as possible.
+But air and bus travel does leave a massive footprint behind, so it’s always been hard for me to make the best decision in regards to my means transportation.

 converting to bicycle touring as a solo female traveler

 That is, until now: the only print I leave behind is the trail of my wheels and the laughter of the kids who can’t quite comprehend why my bicycle looks like a donkey.
-I am now both energy and money efficient and I am exercising while I travel – it’s the best of all worlds!
-But sustainability has taken on a new meaning since I started pedalling all on my own: in order for this to be a successful lifestyle change, I have to sustain my own health and wellbeing first and foremost.
-And I have found meditation to be a great tool to achieve that.
+I’m now both energy and money efficient and I am exercising while I travel – it’s the best of all worlds!
+But sustainability has taken on a new meaning since I started pedalling all on my own: in order for this to be a successful lifestyle change, I have to sustain my own health and wellbeing, first and foremost.
+And I’ve found meditation to be a great tool to achieve that.

 Meditation is a powerful tool that can help us all live a simpler and more natural lifestyle, eliminating the need for modern sought-after external means for acquiring temporary peace and happiness – such as an expensive day at the spa.
 And you don’t need to be travelling on a bicycle to reap all of the benefits from meditation 😉